 Study the Human Rights Perspective on Pandemics

-Learn the precise definition of a pandemic and how this impacts healthcare policy on a global basis.
-Find out how U.S. policy compares with international treaties on human rights.
+Learn the precise definition of a pandemic and how this impacts healthcare policies globally.
+Explore how U.S. policy compares with international treaties on human rights.

 See Disease Through the Eyes of a Scientist

-Discover how epidemiologists (scientists who study how and why diseases are distributed) measure the impact of a pandemic, its spread and mortality rates.
-Explore the connection between tuberculosis and HIV/AIDS.
-Compare the effects of illness on high and low-income communities.
+Discover how epidemiologists (scientists who study how diseases spread), measure a pandemic’s impact, its spread and mortality rates.
+Study the connection between tuberculosis and HIV/AIDS.

 Study the Economic Impact of Infectious Disease

-Why do life-saving drugs cost so much?
-What’s the economic impact when a disease like tuberculosis becomes antibiotic resistant?
-What are the costs to a community when its members get sick and stop working?
+Why are life-saving drugs costly?
+What’s the economic impact when diseases like tuberculosis become antibiotic resistant?
+How do communities manage when people get sick and stop working?